swap0506/acroecology-project_/README.md

 - **🎨 Beautiful UI/UX** - Modern, responsive design with smooth animations
 - **📱 Mobile Responsive** - Optimized for all device sizes
 - **💾 Data Export** - Download prediction data and analytics

 ---

+## 🎯 Goals

+- **Enhance decision quality**: Provide reliable, interpretable crop suggestions based on seven core parameters.
+- **Make agronomy approachable**: Use friendly UI, tooltips, and micro‑explanations to cut through jargon.
+- **Promote sustainability**: Encourage crop choices that suit local conditions, reducing waste and inputs.
+- **Support learning and iteration**: Save, compare, and export predictions to study what works best.
+- **Be fast and accessible**: Lightweight frontend with responsive design for mobile and rural connectivity.

+---